-If you want to make your own cookies from scratch, this Spiced Holiday Sugar Cookie Recipe is a great choice.
+If you want to make your own cookies from scratch, my friend Katrina’s sugar cookie recipe is a great choice.

 Here’s my favorite frosting recipe for decorating cookies.
 It’s not a royal icing, but it is great to decorate with and dries fairly hard so that you can stack your cookies, something that I usually need to do between holiday cookie platters and sending cookies to friends and family.